OlivierFch/Meme-ory-App-EPF-4A/README.md

 What version of ECMAScript async / await was released in?

 Les syntaxes `async` et `await` sont introduits par la version ECMAScript-7 ou ES7.

+# Question 12
+What does the `@` symbol mean in `@babel/***` ?

+//

+# Question 13
+Look at the files produced within `dist/` folder.
+How babel transpile your class `WelcomeComponent` ?

+//

+# Question 14
+What is the weight of the transpiled sources compared to your original sources?

+//